Neural 3D Video Synthesis from Multi-view Video: Experiments

-\paragraph{\textbf{Metrics}} We evaluate the rendering quality using our held-out test view and the following quantitative metrics: peak signal-to-noise ratio (PSNR); structural dissimilarity index measure (DSSIM), which remaps the structural similarity index (SSIM)~\cite{wang2004ssim} into the range $[0,1]$ by the formula $DSSIM(x,y)=(1-SSIM(x,y))/2$ for pixel $(x,y)$~\cite{upchurch2016dssim,sara2019dssim}; perceptual quality measure LPIPS \cite{zhang2018unreasonable}; FLIP \cite{andersson2020flip}; and MSE.
-Higher PSNR scores indicate better reconstruction quality.
-For all other metrics, lower numbers indicate better quality.
-Considering the significant amount of rendering time required for all models at high resolution, we perform the evaluation in the following way.
-For any video of length shorter than 60 frames, we evaluate the model frame-by-frame on the complete video, and for any video of length equal or longer than 300 frames, we evaluate the model every 10 frames.
+For any video of length shorter than 60 frames, we evaluate the model frame-by-frame on the complete video.
+Considering the significant amount required for high resolution rendering, we evaluate the model every 10 frames to calculate the frame-by-frame metrics reported for any video of length equal or longer than 300 frames in Tab.~\ref{tab:ablations_methods_wo_is}.
+For video metric JOD which requires a stack of continuous video frames, we evaluate the model on the whole sequence reported in Tab.~\ref{tab:video_eval_methods}.
 We verified on 2 video sequences with a frame length of 300 that the PSNR differs by at most $0.02$ comparing evaluating them every $10$th frame vs.~on all frames.
 We evaluate all the models at $1$K resolution, and report the average of the result from every evaluated frame.

-\paragraph{\textbf{Supplemental Video}} We strongly recommend the reader to also watch our supplemental video to better judge the photorealism of our approach, which cannot be represented well by the metrics.
-Particularly, we find the metrics are not good indicators for the quality in the moving regions, including the sharp details of the moving region's appearance and the natural and smooth motion transition across frames.
+\qheading{\textbf{Implementation Details.}} We implement our approach in PyTorch.
+We use the same MLP architecture as in NeRF \cite{Mildenhall20eccv} except that we use $512$ activations for the first 8 MLP layers instead of $256$.
+We employ $1024$-dimensional latent codes.
+In the hierarchical training we first only train on keyframes that are $K=30$ frames apart.
+We employ the Adam optimizer \cite{Kingma2015Adam} with parameters $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
+In the keyframe training stage, we set a learning rate of $5\mathrm{e}{-4}$ and train for $300K$ iterations.
+We include the details on the important sampling scheme in the Supp.
+Mat.
+We set the latent code learning rate to be $10\times$ higher than for the other network parameters.
+The per-frame latent codes are initialized from $\mathcal{N}(0, \frac{0.01}{\sqrt{D}})$, where $D=1024$.
+The total training takes about a week with 8 NVIDIA V100 GPUs and a total batch size of 24576 rays.